Today’s Wonder of the Day was inspired by Wendy . Wendy Wonders, “ Are there any wild horses left?” Thanks for WONDERing with us, Wendy !

-To be truly “wild,” these feral horses would need to have biological ancestors that were never domesticated.
-However, they are “wild” in the sense that they are untamed and live on their own in the wild unlike modern domesticated horses.
+To be truly “wild,” these feral horses would need to have ancestors that were never domesticated.
+However, they are “wild” in the sense that they are untamed and live on their own in the wild.

 Herds of feral horses can be found in several places around the world.
 For example, the Brumby is similar to the American Mustang and can be found throughout Australia.
-Other feral herds can be found in Portugal, Scotland, and barrier islands along the Atlantic coast of North America, from Nova Scotia to the outer banks of North Carolina.
+Other feral herds can be found in Portugal and Scotland.
+They’re also common on the barrier islands along the Atlantic coast of North America.

-Some of the most popular feral herds can be found on Assateague Island off the coasts of Virginia and Maryland.
+Some of the most popular feral herds can be found on Assateague Island.
+That’s off the coasts of Virginia and Maryland in the United States.
 The horses are split into two main herds.
-The United States National Park Service manages the Maryland herd, while the Virginia herd is managed by the Chincoteague Volunteer Fire Company.
+The United States National Park Service manages the Maryland herd.
+The Virginia herd is managed by the Chincoteague Volunteer Fire Company.

-These feral herds remain untamed and have grown accustomed to the tough living conditions on the island, which include hot weather, huge mosquito populations, severe storms, and poor food supplies.
+These feral herds remain untamed.
+They’ve even grown used to the tough living conditions on the island.
+This includes hot weather and huge mosquito populations.
+Severe storms and poor food supplies are also common.
 Many children first learn about the Assateague horses from Marguerite Henry’s famous book, Misty of Chincoteague.

 But there’s also a specific horse species known as the “wild horse."
 Its scientific name is Equus ferus.
 Within this species, there are a few subspecies.
 One is the modern domesticated horse.
 The other two are both undomesticated.
 They’re called the Tarpan and Przewalski’s Horse.

 Unfortunately, the Tarpan became extinct in the 1800s.
 Przewalski’s Horse almost became extinct, too.
 But it was saved and reintroduced into the wild.
 Today, Przewalski’s Horse is a rare endangered species.
 It can only be found in limited numbers in Mongolia and China.